Fishing vessel: Advent of steam power

-The earliest steam powered fishing boats first appeared in the 1870s and used the trawl system of fishing as well as lines and drift nets.
+The earliest steam-powered fishing boats first appeared in the 1870s and used the trawl system of fishing as well as lines and drift nets.
 These were large boats, usually 80–90 ft in length with a beam of around 20 ft.
 They weighed 40-50 tons and travelled at 9–11 kn.

-The earliest purpose built fishing vessels were designed and made by David Allan in Leith in March 1875, when he converted a drifter to steam power.
+The earliest purpose-built fishing vessels were designed and made by David Allan in Leith in March 1875, when he converted a drifter to steam power.
 In 1877, he built the first screw propelled steam trawler in the world.
 This vessel was Pioneer LH854.
-She was of wooden construction with two masts and carried a gaff rigged main and mizen using booms, and a single foresail.
+She was of wooden construction with two masts and carried a gaff rigged main and mizzen using booms, and a single foresail.
 Pioneer is mentioned in The Shetland Times of 4 May 1877.
 In 1878 he completed Forward and Onward, steam-powered trawlers for sale.
 Allan built a total of ten boats at Leith between 1877 and 1881.
 Twenty-one boats were completed at Granton, his last vessel being Degrave in 1886.
 Most of these were sold to foreign owners in France, Belgium, Spain and the West Indies.

 The first steam boats were made of wood, but steel hulls were soon introduced and were divided into watertight compartments.
 They were well designed for the crew with a large building that contained the wheelhouse and the deckhouse.
 The boats built in the 20th century only had a mizzen sail, which was used to help steady the boat when its nets were out.
 The main function of the mast was now as a crane for lifting the catch ashore.
 It also had a steam capstan on the foredeck near the mast for hauling nets.
 The boats had narrow, high funnels so that the steam and thick coal smoke was released high above the deck and away from the fishermen.
 These funnels were nicknamed woodbines because they looked like the popular brand of cigarette.
 These boats had a crew of twelve made up of a skipper, driver, fireman (to look after the boiler) and nine deck hands.